Materials and Textures

 List view or a

-Thumbnail view.
+Grid view.
 To change the view, click on the icon in the upper right corner of the overview, next to the search textfield.

 To find a material, you can search for the

-Name or the
+Material name or the

 External identifier of a material in the search textfield.
 The search is case-insensitive.